CHEMICAL METHODS OF ANALYSIS

 Electrogravimetric, Coulometric and Voltammetric Analysis Read chapter 17

 The Homework is a very important component of the course.
 Homework will be assigned every week.
 Answers to the homework are provided in the back of the book.
 Your job is to work out the solutions that yield the answers.
 All homework will be graded and should reflect your own knowledge of the problem.
+It is against the course policy to use online or published homework solutions to complete your homework.

 Many problems will be best solved using a computer program/spreadsheet.
 Include a hard copy of the results with your homework assignment and also place the program/spreadsheet used to solve the problem into your folder on the file server.
 You should have your own backup copy of your homework!!!
 You will be allowed to use some of your computer programs to solve problems during hour exams.

 Prelab exercises are an important component of the laboratory.
 The prelabs familiarize you with the current week’s experiment making you more efficient in the laboratory and often improving your results.
-A short lab quiz will be given before each new lab exercise.
+A short lab quiz may be given before each new lab exercise.

 The attendance and exam policy for the Department of Chemistry is posted on our WEB page (www.colby.edu/chemistry).